DE

 The two terms "crawling" and "indexing" are often confused or mixed up.

-In essence, these two terms are so relevant that the entire web world depends on them.
+Essentially, the two terms are so relevant that the entire web world depends on them.

-What types of crawlers are there?
+What crawlers are there?

-ahref - ahrefs is a well-known SEO tool and provides very specific data in the area of backlinks and keywords.
+• Ahref - Ahrefs is a well-known SEO tool and provides very specific data in the area of backlinks and keywords.

-semrush - an all-in-one marketing software intended exclusively for SEO, social media, traffic, and content research.
+• Semrush - an all-in-one marketing software intended exclusively for SEO, social media, traffic, and content research.

 Crawling vs. Indexing